Lebanon Road tram stop

 Lebanon Road tram stop is a light rail stop in the London Borough of Croydon in the southern suburbs of London.
 It serves the residential area along Addiscombe Road to the east of the centre of the town of Croydon.
 The stop is named after Lebanon Road, a cross-street in the vicinity of the stop.

 The tram stop is within the section of route where the tram line runs within Addiscombe Road, sharing road space with buses and local traffic.
 The two platforms are located on each side of the two lane road, but are staggered laterally rather than being opposite each other.

 Services

-Lebanon Road is served by tram services operated by Tramlink.

-It is served by the following tram services: